Q: What Is Concurrent Filing?

 Q: What Are the Benefits of Using Concurrent Filing?

-A: One of the main benefits of concurrent filing is that it allows both the principal and his or her dependents to apply for employment authorization (EAD) and travel permission (advance parole).
+A: One of the main benefits of concurrent filing is that it allows both the principal and dependents to apply for employment authorization (EAD) and travel permission (advance parole).
 This ability to obtain employment authorization and travel permission is particularly important to those nonimmigrants approaching their maximum authorized stay in nonimmigrant categories such as “H” and “L,” as it may enable them to avoid violation of their status or the accrual of unlawful presence.
 In addition, the EAD allows job flexibility for the principal (ability to work without H, L or other non-immigrant approval) as well as travel flexibility (ability to travel without a visa), and allows the dependents to obtain employment authorization.

 Note that it is not always necessary for individuals to obtain both EAD and advance parole.
 For those maintaining H or L status, the advance parole can be used as a travel document and the H or L approval notice can be used to establish authorization to continue working for the sponsoring employer.
 EAD would only be required if the principal wanted to work beyond the scope of his or her H or L.